 4. Watch Out for Symptoms of Carbon Monoxide Poisoning

 Common symptoms of carbon monoxide poisoning include nausea, vomiting, dizziness, headache, fatigue, trouble breathing and confusion.
 If you have these symptoms, you may have a leak.
 This is especially likely if the symptoms clear up when you go outside.

 Have you had your furnace serviced lately?
-Call the team at Red Dog Heating, Cooling & Plumbing at (302) 238-1912 to schedule preventive maintenance.
+Call the team at Red Dog Associates at (302) 436-2922 to schedule preventive maintenance.